Barelvi movement: History

 The Ahl-i Sunnat or Sunni Barelwi movement began in the 1880s under the leadership of Ahmad Raza Khan (1856-1921), who spent his lifetime writing fatwas (judicial opinion) and later established Islamic schools in 1904 with the Manzar-e-Islam in the Bareilly and other madrasas in Pilibhit and Lahore cities.
 The Barelvi movement formed as a defense of the traditional mystic practices of South Asia, which it sought to prove and support.

 The movement views themselves as Sunni or Ahle Sunnat wal Jamaat and according to it main leaders of the movement including Imam Ahmad Riza Khan, did not invent new sect but defended traditional Sunni Islam.
 According to Ahle Sunnat scholars, Deobandis have created a new sect.

 The Sunni madrasas of this movement have rarely, if ever, been involved in extremist politics and militancy.

-Propagation against Shuddhi (Arya Samaj conversion) Movement
+Propagation against the Shuddhi (Arya Samaj conversion) Movement

 Hindu Arya Samaj, through its founder Swami Dayanand Saraswati initiated converting Muslims back in to Hinduism specially in North India, and Punjab in early 1900s.